Network resilience

 \subsubsection{Committed minorities}

-The essential change in the convergence time arises when the committed agents are allowed.
-Without committed agents, the rules of the naming game allow the listener to remain committed to his opinion through only a single interaction commitment to its opinion.
-Indeed, receiving the same opinion from two interactions, the agent would change its current opinion to the new one.
-The idea of a committed agent is that his resistance to change opinion extends to the infinite number of interactions with friends sending this agent opinion that it does not hold.
-In short, committed agents hold their initial opinion forever.
-Yet, they are eagerly sending it out when selected as speakers.
-With a certain percentage of this type of agent, we could expect a consensus change with high probability and high speed.
-Numerous studies have shown that this percentage is significantly below half of the population.
-That makes it possible for a minority of committed members to enforce a consensus on the majority of society.
-In Ref. \cite{xie2011social}, the authors demonstrate that a small fraction, $p$, of randomly distributed committed agents can rapidly reverse the prevailing majority opinion in a population.
-Specifically, when the committed fraction grows beyond a critical value $p_c$ of about $10\%$ for fully connected graphs, there is a dramatic decrease in the time needed for the entire population to adopt the committed opinion.
-To simplify the analysis, the binary (also called two-word) agreement model us used.
-In it, only two opinions are defined, $A$ and $B$.
-Therefore the binary model uses only three states: $\{A\}$, $\{B\}$, and $\{A,B\}$.
-It is the minimal model with opinion competition.
+An essential change in the convergence time arises when committed agents are allowed.
+Without committed agents, the rules of the naming game allow the listener to remain committed to his opinion through only a single interaction.
+Indeed, upon receiving the same opinion in two interactions, the agent would change its current opinion to the new opinion.
+The idea of a committed agent is that its resistance to changing its opinion extends to an infinite number of interactions with friends who send this agent an opinion that it does not hold.
+In short, committed agents hold their initial opinions forever.
+Nevertheless, they eagerly send it out when selected as speakers.
+With a certain percentage of this type of agent, we would expect a consensus change to occur with high probability and speed.
+Numerous studies have shown that this percentage is significantly lower than half of the population.
+Scenarios of this type make it possible for a minority of committed members to enforce a consensus on the majority of society.
+In Ref. \cite{xie2011social}, the authors demonstrated that a small fraction, $p$, of randomly distributed committed agents could rapidly reverse the prevailing majority opinion in a population.
+Specifically, when the committed fraction increased beyond a critical value $p_c$ of approximately $10\%$ for fully-connected graphs, there was a dramatic decrease in the time needed for the entire population to adopt the committed opinion.
+To simplify the analysis, the binary (also called two-word) agreement model was used.
+In this model, only two opinions, $A$ and $B$, are defined.
+Therefore, the binary model uses only three states: $\{A\}$, $\{B\}$, and $\{A,B\}$.
+It is a minimal model of opinion competition.
 Tab.~\ref{tab:xie2011_table} lists the interactions that occur in the binary model.
 The following mean-field equations represent the dynamics of a system that features these interactions: